massgits/cs361-WeatherApp/README.md

 # Objectives
 The purpose of this project is to illustrate functional understanding of microservices:

--Build small, independent services for specific tasks.
+- Build small, independent services for specific tasks.
--Orchestrate those services in a desktop GUI client.
+- Orchestrate those services in a desktop GUI client.
--Handle user input, validation, service communication, and error recovery cleanly.
+- Handle user input, validation, service communication, and error recovery cleanly.
--While the domain (weather reporting) is simple, the design mirrors real-world distributed systems where independent components collaborate to provide a complete solution.
+- While the domain (weather reporting) is simple, the design mirrors real-world distributed systems where independent components collaborate to provide a complete solution.

 # Tech Stack
 Languages: Python 3